Icinga/icingaweb2/doc/20-Advanced-Topics.md

 * manual creation of the Icinga Web 2 database `icingaweb2` including a default user (optional as authentication and session backend)
 * additional configuration for the application
-* additional configuration for the monitoring module (e.g. the IDO database and external command pipe from Icinga 2)
+* additional configuration for the desired modules (e.g. the database resource and external command pipe from Icinga 2)

 This comes in handy if you are planning to deploy Icinga Web 2 automatically using Puppet, Ansible, Chef, etc.